ClouDesire/docusaurus/docs/channel.md

   override, trial extension | reusable or not | with/without time limit)
 * Build up its own [**bundles**](billing.md#bundles), hence configure the (discounted) price of each bundled product
+* Define a new category for each of the resold products on their marketplaces.

 ## Available Billing/Payment scenarios